VijayEluri/noisemap/README.md

 It has a minimal user interface with an overlaid map and a menu to start/stop measuring.

-The application is not currently maintained and it is released under LGPL.
+The application is not currently maintained and it is released under the FreeBSD license.

 ### Development